 Our last stop was to a smaller, family owned winery: Dilecta.
 It was a smaller winery with an outside tasting deck.
 I always love to end with the lesser known wineries because they always treat you the best!
 We got to meet the owner and his daughter and of course, their adorable winery dog!
 This place was PACKED – I see big things in the future for them!

-Day 3: Drive Home
+Day 3: Hot Springs + Travel Home

 Finally… the day I was waiting, what felt like years, for!
 We got to pick up our little baby, Rosie!
 Having an adorable sleeping puppy on my lap made the 6 hour drive home more than bearable.